Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ## Template Rules

-The AppGen (First) Procedure called ```MAIN``` is to be used as the parent non class prototype/definition for defining variables outside of a class & non class procedures in the class source files.
+The AppGen (First) Procedure called ```MAIN``` is to be used as the parent non class prototype/definition for defining variables outside of a class & non class procedures to be included in the class source file(s).

 ## Procedure and Method OverLoading

-MAIN procedures and Class methods contain the parameter overloading information for building Definitions and Prototypes.
+MAIN procedures, Class methods and Interface methods contain the parameter overloading information for building Definitions and Prototypes.
 Class Construct and Destruct do not overload.